CaptainMorgs/spotify-oculus-release/README.md

 ![alt text](https://i.imgur.com/ZP7kIFR.jpg)

-# installation
+# Set up
+Enable "Unkown sources" in the oculus destop app in Settings -> General.
-Simply have the data folder in the same folder as the .exe and launch.
+Have the data folder in the same folder as the .exe and launch.

 # instructions
 Your browser will be opened for you to sign in to your Spotify account.